CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/overview.md

 {{< figure src="/images/Flow Editor.png" title="Flow Editor" >}}

-The page shows the [Navigation Bar][NavBar] at the top and the [Main Panel][Main] towards the centre of the page; to the left, right and bottom of the [Main Panel][Main], additional panels are automatically displayed, dependent on the activity currently being undertaken or the panel tab selected.
+The Flow Editor page shows the [Navigation Bar][NavBar] at the top and the [Main Panel][Main] towards the centre of the page; to the left, right and bottom of the [Main Panel][Main], additional panels are automatically displayed, dependent on the activity currently being undertaken or the panel tab selected.

 Each of the [Left][], [Right][] and [Bottom][] panels may be manually opened or closed, expanded or shrunk, independently as required.